 While you might be able to handle these and other issues on your own, you have too much at stake to go it alone.
 During the confusing post-accident days, your personal injury lawyer intervenes on your behalf.
 As your legal representative, they force people to deal with them instead of bothering you.
 Your experienced personal injury attorney remains vigilant from the moment you decide you want their representation until you settle.

-A personal injury lawyer protects your legal rights.
+A personal injury lawyer protects the legal rights of accident victims according to the relevant tort law.
 That sounds simple, but it requires that they recognize and anticipate legal issues before they arise and intervene on your behalf.
 For your personal injury lawyer, this often involves a continuous flow of tasks and a strategic approach.

 Your version of the accident becomes your lawyer's road map as they protect your legal interests.
 When your injury attorney discusses your case with you, they listen for facts and information that require additional clarification and follow-up.
 They will ask relevant questions about your accident circumstances, injuries, pain, recovery, disabilities, insurance, and other key information.

-For example, if you were injured in an auto accident at an intersection, your legal council will want to know about lights, traffic signals, speed limits, or traffic signs that control access to the highway.
-If you were injured in a slip and fall accident, they'll need to understand the circumstances surrounding the fall.
-This includes the lighting, your shoes, obstructions to your path, or anything that could have caused or contributed to your fall.
+For example, if you were injured in an auto accident at an intersection, your injury lawyer will want to know about lights, traffic signals, speed limits, or traffic signs that control access to the highway.
+If you were injured in a slip and fall accident, they need to understand the circumstances surrounding your fall.
+This includes the lighting, your shoes, obstructions in your path, or anything that could have caused or contributed to your fall.

 Part of preparing for settlement and trial is doing an investigation of the case and performing discovery.
 A personal injury attorney will investigate your case, which may involve hiring expert witnesses and finding all of the evidence available as a result of your accident.
 Many personal injury lawyers conduct on-site and in-person investigations themselves, while others hire independent investigators to do the work.